bahmutov/stack-sites/README.md

 blog post.
 Exception stack on the other hand can take source maps into the account, producing correct line and column information.

+## Debug

+To see the original and parsed stack, run with `DEBUG=stack-sites` environment variable.

 ### Small print

 Author: Gleb Bahmutov &lt;gleb.bahmutov@gmail.com&gt; &copy; 2017